How do I avoid probate?

 4. Probate will let everyone see my business.

 Okay, this is true.
 Probate is a court process, and we have open courts.
 Your will and the other documents that are filled can be viewed by the public.
 Hearings, to the extend that there are any, are open to the public.
-For average people, this may not be a big deal.
-Many people die every day, many probates are opened and many are closed every day.
+But for average people, this is not a big deal.
+Many people die every day, many probates are opened every day, and many are closed every day.
 Unless you are someone who has a particular need for privacy, the sheer volume of probates may be sufficient to give you and your family enough privacy.
 However, if you want more privacy than being one in the crowd, a revocable living trust is a great tool for preserving privacy.

 5. Probate is a lot of work for my Personal Representative/A trust will be easier for my family after I’m gone.

 False.
 Trusts aren’t magic, and when you pass away, someone still has to gather up all of your assets, pay your debts, and distribute the rest to your heirs.
 In fact, the work to be done after you pass away is… well, pretty much the same.
-The biggest difference is that a trustee doesn’t have to let the court know at all what happens to your assets.
-In fact, with a trust, there’s a risk that there will be more work to do because some asset didn’t get transferred into the trust and now you need both a probate process and the termination of the trust.
+In fact, with a trust, there’s a risk that there will be more work to do because some asset didn’t get transferred into the trust, and now you need both a probate process and an administration to terminate of the trust.

 6. A trust will take care of me when I’m incapacitated but alive.

 True.
 This is one of the biggest reasons, beyond privacy, to have a revocable living trust.
 While you are the first trustee, if or when you become incapacitated, the trustee role automatically transfers to the person you picked to be next.
-Absent a trust, you would need either a second document (a Durable Power of Attorney, signed and notarized within the last 5 years) or a court order.
+The terms of how your trust assets should be used during your incapacity are detailed in a trust, more so than could be with a Durable Power of Attorney.
+However, depending on who you want making decisions for you and what kinds of powers you want that person to have, a Durable Power of Attorney will allow your agent to use your assets for your benefit.
+Often, this is sufficient for most families of moderate means.

 If you are thinking about whether you need a trust or another path for your estate, give me a call.
 Let’s talk about what plans will work best for your unique situation.